MuhammadHuzaifaFarrukh/OOP-Notes-Complete/README.md

 ## 📁 Repository Structure

 The files are organized into directories, where each directory represents a major topic or module.
-Within each module, you'll find the lecture files (code examples) numbered sequentially.
+Within each module, you'll find the files (code examples) numbered sequentially.
 All files have comments provided for detailed explanation

 ---